- Professor Alexander Edmonds

 - +44 (0)131 650 9920

 Alexander Edmonds is a social and medical anthropologist with regional specializations in the United States and Brazil.
-His research has investigated a range of topics: plastic surgery and medical enhancement; mental health and well being; military culture; appearance and sexuality; and health in international development.
+His research has investigated a range of topics: the cultural dimensions of health and illness; plastic surgery; mental health; military veterans; psychiatric and psychological practice; health in international development.
 Regionally, he's worked in Brazil, the United States, and the United Kingdom.

 Edmonds earned a BA with distinction in philosophy and religion from Stanford and a PhD with distinction in anthropology from Princeton.
-He was also a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles.
-He currently holds a second appointment at the Centre for Social Science and Global Health at the Unviersity of Amsterdam.
+He was a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and currently holds a second appointment at the Centre for Social Science and Global Health at the University of Amsterdam.